udezueoluomachi/nosql-json-db/README.md

     The property value , is the value which the specified column is to be searched for

-* The third / last arguement is thereplacement value
+* The third / last arguement is the replacement value

     It is the value which the column is to be updated with where the matches are found